Antiglitch Inconsistent With Magnetar Model of AXP: Magnetar Models

 \section{Magnetar Models}

 Despite their popularity, there are unresolved problems with magnetar models.
-In their most straightforward form, analogous to radio pulsars, their spin-down rates should be nearly constant because they are proportional to the square of the magnetic dipole moment.
+Magnetar models are based on the inference of extraordinarily large magnetic fields from the classic pulsar relation \citep{G68,GJ69} between magnetic dipole moment and spindown.
+In this model a magnetar's spin-down rate should be very stable because it is proportional to the square of its magnetic dipole moment.
+The X-ray pulse profile should also be stable because it is determined by the structure of the magnetic field, unlike the pulse profiles of radio pulsars that are determined by complex plasma processes, and those of accreting X-ray pulsars that are determined by the magnetohydrodynamics of plasma penetration into the magnetosphere.
+These predictions of the magnetar model must be reconciled with the observation of ${\cal O}(1)$ changes in the spindown rates and pulse profiles of SGR 1900+14 \citep{MRL99,W99,P01}, AXP 4U0142+61 \citep{DKG07,DKG08}, and AXP 1E 1048.1-5937 \citep{DKG09}, among others.

 The stable spin-down rates of radio pulsars show that neutron star magnetic dipole moments, and any other properties that affect spin-down, do not change on short time scales.
-If neutron star magnetic fields could reorder themselves freely, energy minimization would long ago have reduced them to small values.
+If neutron star magnetic fields could reorder themselves freely, energy minimization would long ago have reduced the dipole moments to small values.
 Even an SGR outburst should only change the magnetic configuration and dipole moment by ${\cal O}(1\%)$.
-This follows from comparison of the outburst energy to the magnetic energy inferred from the spin-down rate.
-Empirically, it follows from the fact that typical intervals between outbursts appear to be several decades or a century, but SGR are generally found in SNR several thousand years old, implying that they undergo ${\cal O}(100)$ outbursts in their lives.
+This follows theoretically from comparison of the outburst energy to the magnetic energy inferred from the spin-down rate.
+Empirically, it follows from the fact that typical intervals between outbursts appear to be several decades or a century, but SGR are generally found in SNR several thousand years old, implying that they undergo ${\cal O}(100)$ major outbursts in their lives.

-This prediction of the magnetar model is contradicted by the observation of ${\cal O}(1)$ changes in the spindown rates of SGR 1900+14 \citep{MRL99,W99,P01}, AXP 4U0142+61 \citep{DKG07,DKG08}, and AXP 1E 1048.1-5937 \citep{DKG09}, among others.
+A number of modifications \citep{TLK02,TXSQ13} of the magnetar model have been suggested in order to resolve these issues.
+For example, \cite{L13} and \cite{To13} have suggested that AXP timing irregularities and the newly discovered anti-glitch may be reconciled with magnetar models.
+They argue that opening of magnetic field lines to infinity, in analogy to Solar Coronal Mass Ejections or the Solar wind, might increase the spindown torque by as much as nine orders of magnitude.
+Such an event, observed with the low cadence of X-ray monitoring of AXP, could appear as an anti-glitch.
+The present understanding of magnetospheres is insufficient to decide whether this is a satisfactory explanation.
+The fact that such events were not contemplated in magnetar theory prior to their discovery, and are not observed for radio pulsars that are the paradigms of magnetars, suggests that other explanations should be considered.